-How quick thinking and an EpiPen can save a life.
+Quick thinking and an EpiPen could save your life.
+Here’s how.

 EMERGENCY SITUATION: You’re hiking with your troop in a wilderness area, and a bee stings one of your Scouts.
 The Scout is highly allergic and goes into anaphylactic shock.
 What should you do?